BennyEisner/CLINE-SETUP/project-brief-prompt.md

    - Deployment configurations
    - Test suites
    - Git history (if available)

+2. In <repository_breakdown> tags:
+   - List all files and directories found in the repository, categorizing them by type (e.g., source code, documentation, configuration files).
+   - Summarize the contents of key files like README.md and package.json.
+   - Note any patterns in file naming or directory structure.
+   - Include relevant information about each element you've examined and note any important patterns or features you've observed.

 3. Based on your analysis, create a comprehensive project brief that includes:
    - Project name and type